meizabel/documentation/java/process-manager.md

 }
 ```
 ### Event Handlers
 A Process Manager handles domain events.
-In [Event Handler](./event-handler.md), it usually sends commands to Aggregates based on conditions like current process state.
+In [Event Handler](./event-handler.md), it usually performs the following:
+* sends commands to Aggregates based on conditions like current process state;
+* changes the current process state;
+* throws Business Failures if the process is in an inappropriate state, etc.

 ```java
 @Subscribe